The Free Particle

 - License: public domain

-In fact, due to the uncertainty principle, this applies not only to free particles but to all cases.
-We will cover the uncertainty principle in a separate post later.
+In fact, by the uncertainty principle, this applies not only to free particles but to all cases.
+The uncertainty principle will be covered in a separate post later.

 Group Velocity of Wave Packets